 The content that Mysticweb offered freely in convenient PDF format was so successful that the site grew in popularity quickly, reaching a wide range of people from all over the world.
 Near the end of Mysticweb’s main period of activity, tens of thousands of people had taken a course.

 The information that Belsebuub had written was so unique, clearly explained, comprehensive, and effective, that many people started to take his material from the PDF format, and repackage, sell, or otherwise use it for their own purposes, most of the time failing to credit Belsebuub as the original source.

 Besides being a violation of intellectual copyright, the people who started selling parts of his work also violated the spirit of sharing spiritual information freely.
 In this way the course material began to spread out over the Internet in a confused and convoluted manner, removed from its original source and lacking the structure that would allow people to make full use of it, and to progress to more advanced spiritual topics in the best way.
 For these reasons, steps needed to be taken to safeguard the integrity of the courses and Belsebuub’s work.

 To this end, the PDFs were eventually removed from distribution, and assembled into book format as a way to protect them from being so easily misused.
 Books were created for each of the following courses based on the original course PDFs: Astral Travel and Dreams, A Course in Self-Discovery, and Esoteric Wisdom.

-The books were sold as close to cost as possible by Belsebuub’s publisher.
-Belsebuub did not profit from the sale of his books in any way however.
+The books were sold as close to cost as possible by Belsebuub’s publisher, while Belsebuub didn’t receive payment or royalties from the sale of his books in any way.
 Any profits from book sales went back into the publishing and promotion of more books so Belsebuub’s work could spread to more interested people no matter where they were in the world.